"I swore never to be silent whenever and wherever human beings endure suffering and humiliation.

 When I began my career, working with low income seniors, it never dawned upon me that that experience would shape my life.

-Although only having a grade four education, Norma was a very resourceful woman and when she was in trouble or needed my help would secretly pass a note to the volunteer shopper to give to me.
+Norma was a very resourceful woman and when she was in trouble or needed my help would secretly pass a note to the volunteer shopper to give to me.
 The note would simply say “help me”.
-Shortly after receiving weekly notes from Norma I began to check in on her on a daily basis.
-Nine times out of ten when I would visit her she would have been raped or beaten by her husband with in the last 24 hours.
+Nine times out of ten when I would visit her she would have been sexually assaulted or beaten by her husband with in the last 24 hours.
 Several times I went to the police to get assistance but they told me that I could not make a report and that Norma had to come forward on her own behalf.

 When I spoke to Norma about getting out of the situation, calling the police, or going to a safe house such as a shelter, she would simply tell me, “I was raped and beaten as a young child.
 I was raped and beaten as a young woman.
 I am raped and beaten as an old lady.
 This is my life.”
 I worked with Norma for four years and she always seemed grateful that I cared enough to visit her and be concerned about her well being.
 Towards the end of her life she was diagnosed with terminal cancer and was still having to contend with daily beatings.